Not a blank template - your details are filled in, formatted to New York law, and ready to sign.

 What is the maximum security deposit in New York?

-In New York, security deposits are limited to 1 month rent (as of June 2019 Housing Stability and Tenant Protection Act).
-Landlords must return the deposit within 14 days after the tenant moves out, minus any lawful deductions for unpaid rent, damages beyond normal wear and tear, and cleaning costs.
-New York also requires landlords to pay interest on security deposits.
+In New York, security deposits are capped at 1 month rent (as of June 2019 Housing Stability and Tenant Protection Act).
+Landlords must return the deposit within 14 days after move-out, minus lawful deductions for unpaid rent and damages beyond normal wear and tear.
+New York also requires landlords to pay interest on deposits.

-Can I charge a late fee for rent in New York?
+Can a landlord charge a late fee in New York?

-Yes, but New York requires a 5-day grace period before a late fee can be charged.
+Yes, but New York requires a 5-day grace period before a late fee can be assessed.
 Late fees are capped at $50 or 5% of monthly rent, whichever is less.
-Late fee terms should be clearly stated in the lease agreement.
+Late fee terms must be clearly stated in the lease.

 Ready to Create Your New York Room Rental Agreement?